jakob-bagterp/index-now-submit-sitemap-urls-action/docs/index.md

 ---
-title: Automatically Submit Sitemap and URLs to IndexNow 🔎
+title: Automatically Submit Sitemap and URLs
 description: This workflow with GitHub Actions will automatically submit your website's sitemap and URLs to IndexNow for faster indexing by Bing, Yandex, DuckDuckGo, and other search engines.
 tags:
     - SEO